Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Introduction

-\sect{Introduction}
+\section{Introduction}

-The connection between quantum groups and quantum gravity was early suggested from the point of view of physics at the Planck scale in~\cite{Majida}.
-Later quantum groups have been broadly applied in the construction of deformed symmetries of spacetimes~\cite{LukierskiRuegg1992,CGh1,Ita,BCGpho,Giller,Lukierskib,CK3,CK4,Null} mainly covering the Poincar\'e and Galilei cases, for which the deformation parameter plays the role of a fundamental scale.
-Amongst all of these quantum kinematical algebras the well known $\kappa$-Poincar\'e~\cite{LukierskiRuegg1992,Giller,Lukierskib, Maslanka,Majid:1994cy,Zak,LukR,LukNR} arises as the deformation deepest studied which conveys an associated non-commutative spacetime, the $\kappa$-Minkowski space, defined by the spacetime quantum group coordinates dual to the translation (momenta) generators.
+The connection between quantum groups and Planck scale physics was early suggested in~\cite{Majida}.
+Quantum deformations of Lie algebras and Lie groups~\cite{KR,drinfeld87, Jimbo, Tak, FRT, CP, Majid} have been broadly applied in the construction of deformed symmetries of spacetimes~\cite{LukierskiRuegg1992,CGh1,Ita,BCGpho,Giller,Lukierskib,Maslanka,Majid:1994cy,Zak,LukR,CK3,CK4,Null, LukNR, Tmatrix}, especially for the Poincar\'e and Galilei cases, for which the deformation parameter is known to play the role of a fundamental scale.
+Amongst all these quantum kinematical algebras the well known $\kappa$-Poincar\'e algebra~\cite{LukierskiRuegg1992,Giller,Lukierskib,Majid:1994cy,LukR} has been frequently considered.

-More recently, a further development of deformed Poincar\'e symmetries has led to the so called doubly special relativity (DSR) theories~\cite{Amelino-Camelia:2000mrr,Amelino-Camelia:2000mn, Amelino-Camelia:2002vy,MagueijoSmolin,Kowalski-Glikman:2002we,Lukierski:2002df} that make use of two fundamental scales: the usual observer-independent velocity scale $c$ as well as an observer-independent length scale $l_p$ related to the deformation parameter.
-Since different approaches to quantum gravity~\cite{Carlip:2001wq,Smolin:2002sz, Polchinski:1996na,Forste:2001ah,Freidel:2002hx} also assign to the Planck scale a fundamental role, DSR theories seem to establish a natural link between quantum groups and quantum gravity~\cite{amel,KowalskiFS}.
+These deformed Poincar\'e symmetries were later applied in the context of the so called doubly special relativity (DSR) theories~\cite{Amelino-Camelia:2000mrr,Amelino-Camelia:2000mn, Amelino-Camelia:2002vy,MagueijoSmolin,Kowalski-Glikman:2002we,Kowalskia,Kowalskib,Lukierski:2002df,DSRjpa} which introduced two fundamental scales: the usual observer-independent velocity scale $c$ as well as an observer-independent length scale $l_p$, which was related to the deformation parameter in the algebra.
+Since from all approaches to quantum gravity~\cite{Polchinski:1996na,Carlip:2001wq,Smolin:2002sz, Forste:2001ah,Freidel:2002hx} the Planck scale is thought to play a fundamental role, DSR theories seem to establish a promising link between some Planck scale effects and quantum groups~\cite{amel,KowalskiFS}.

+From a more general viewpoint, we recall that non-commutative spaces have been proposed as a suitable algebraic framework in order to describe the ``quantum" structure of the geometry of spacetime at the Planck scale through a non-commutative algebra of quantum spacetime coordinates~\cite{Snyder, Woronowicz, FredenCMP, Szabo, Verlinde}.
+In this way the deformation parameter characterizes the non-commutativity of the spacetime algebra, thus generating uncertainty relations between non-commuting coordinates that can be thought to model a ``fuzzy" or ``discrete" nature of the spacetime at very small distances (or high energies)~\cite{Maggiore, Garay}.
+In particular, the non-commutative spacetime deduced from the $\kappa$-Poincar\'e algebra is the so-called $\kappa$-Minkowski spacetime~\cite{ Maslanka,LukNR}, which is the algebra defined by the spacetime quantum group coordinates dual to the translation (momenta) generators.